 After primary school i thought everything was going to be good, but it wasn’t!
 My secondary school started out ok, you see in your first year you don’t actually have drama lessons you have a foundation class which covers english/drama/RE.
 And i used to love drama in foundation classes, i recall doing our own, rewritten version of Shrek and it was so cool!
 But i still had music lessons.
 These lessons were just full of doing nothing and pissing around and there was never anything to practice singing and slowly that talent was drawn from me. then, after my first year we did have drama lessons but again, they were just full of nothing and playing games and i also forgot how to act.
-People say these aren’t abilities that you lose, you cant forget how to act or how to sing, but if you leave i violin that forgets how to sing, why should a person be any different?
+People say these aren’t abilities that you lose, you cant forget how to act or how to sing, but if you leave a violin it also forgets how to sing, why should a person be any different?

 As i went off to college i decided to take Chemistry, Psychology, Maths and Graphics.
 I thought, as i did going up to secondary school with my drama prospects “this is going to be good”, boy was i wrong!
 As i have gone through college my dreams of forensic science have been drawn from me with an average grade of D in chemistry and Maths.
 I payed to resit these subjects, trying even harder with revision than i did the first time round, and i managed to come out with even worse grades!
 My once incredibly happy memories of graphics have also been took from me with grades of E and D instead of the full marks i was so proud to gain at GCSE.
 My awesome teacher at GCSE level has been replaced by several who all tell me to do different things, all who disagree with each other and one teacher who laughed in my face when i said i wanted to go to university and told me “it’s a waste of time applying because you won’t get in and you wont get no where in life”.
-All i an left with now is psychology, a subject that i excel in but do not test well in.
+All i am left with now is psychology, a subject that i excel in but do not test well in.
 I hate that i can’t get into university for Psychology just based on my psychology result, instead i have to have 3 perfect results, one of which has to come from my Graphics lesson except i don’t see why it is relevant.

 I have grown up in a town where my education has pulled all my hopes, dreams, passions and loves from me and left me talentless and unintelligent!
 I am so bored and angry with a town that’s famous for Jeremy Clarkson and the highest teenage pregnancy rate! and most importantly i am annoyed with myself that its took me so long to realise what has happened, what i have lost.
-All this loss, and failure has made me a (even though its hard for some people to believe) shy person, a person who won’t do things for fear of embarrassment!
+All this loss, and failure has made me (even though its hard for some people to believe) a shy person, a person who won’t do things for fear of embarrassment!
 I want the 11 year old me back, the 11 year old that dreamed big and didn’t give a shit what other people thought and thats never going to happen in the society we live in today!
 We live in a world where no one is given a chance! “you need experience”, “Your too young”, “your unqualified for this”.
 Just because you have no experience, or not the right qualifications, doesn’t mean you can’t do it!
 How are we supposed to gain experience if no one is willing to give us the chance in the first place.
 All it takes is one person, one person to think with the dreams of an 11 year old, to think with an optimistic future and just give someone a chance.
 We live in a world where pessimism is the No.1 religion and our favourite word is NO and until we live in a world with optimism and big dreams, i don’t think the 11 year old me, or anyone else with big dreams will reappear. although i really wish the 11 year old me would reappear.

 That is all